How to Clean Your Sublimation Printer: Fix Print Quality, Clogs, Ink Flow

 - Store your inks and cleaning solutions properly at room temperature.

-By following these simple cleaning and maintenance tips, you can ensure your sublimation printer continues to deliver vibrant, high-quality prints for years to come.
+By following these simple cleaning and maintenance tips, you can ensure printer continues to deliver vibrant, high-quality prints for years to come.
 Remember, a clean printer is a happy printer, which means endless creative possibilities!

-Why is Cleaning Your Sublimation Printer Important?
+Why is Cleaning Important?

-Over time, dust, debris, and dried ink can build up in your sublimation printer, affecting the quality of your prints and potentially damaging the printer itself.
+Over time, dust, debris, and dried ink can build up in printer, affecting the quality of your prints and potentially damaging the printer itself.
 Regular cleaning can prevent clogs, streaks, and other issues that can negatively impact the performance of your machine.

 Before you get started, you’ll need a few items: